forward/capify-ec2/readme.md

   When ':load_balanced' is set to 'true', Capify-EC2 uses pre and post-deploy hooks to deregister the instance from an associated Elastic Load Balancer, perform the actual deploy, then finally reregister with the ELB and validated the instance health.
   Note: This options only applies to deployments made to an individual instance, using the command 'cap INSTANCE_NAME_HERE deploy' - it doesn't apply to roles.

+* :use_iam_profile

+  Use this option to use IAM roles on your box for authentication rather than an access id and key

 ##### AWS Credentials

 ###### Via YML Configuration